chemoelectric/epr-simulation/README.md

 experience that it is not.

-What is more, quantum mechanics is itself not a fundamental mathematical field, but an application of linear algebra, probability theory, etc. Any problem in ‘quantum’ physics surely could be solved by someone aware of those fields of study but not of quantum mechanics itself.
+What is more, quantum mechanics is itself not a fundamental mathematical field of study, but an application of linear algebra, probability theory, etc. Any problem in ‘quantum’ physics surely could be solved by someone aware of those fields of study but not of quantum mechanics itself.

 Therefore the supposed distinction of ‘quantum’ physics problems from ‘classical’ physics problems is not merely false: it is so implausible